The Cultural Influence in Modern Tokyo Fashion

 Japan is one of those countries that is abundantly rich in culture.
 With their centuries of history, it’s no wonder.
 It’s only natural that it influenced the ways the Japanese dress back in those days.
 What if we were to tell you that the Japanese culture is still influencing modern fashion in Japan?
 Would you believe us?

 Tokyo is not only the capital city of Japan but also the hot spot for creativity to run wild.
 This is especially true in the expressive language of fashion.
-We’ve all heard about the crazy and wild outfits that the fashion neighbourhood, Harajuku, churns out.
+We’ve all heard about the crazy and wild outfits that the fashion neighborhood, Harajuku, churns out.
 Little did we know that there are still culture infusions in these modern-day Tokyo fashion.
 It’s not limited to just that, though.
 The everyday casual wear of the local Japanese, too, have a bit of culture in them.

 If you look closely, you’ll see.
 But to make things easier, we’ve broken it down for you!